 Compile the results for Sections I-VII to make a final decision for the material under review.

-Section Criteria Y/N Final Justification/Comments 1.
-Complexity of Texts (Non-Negotiable) No Literary texts do align to the complexity level of exemplars from Appendix B; however, there is no evidence of method.
+Section Criteria Y/N Final Justification/Comments Complexity of Texts (Non-Negotiable) No Literary texts do align to the complexity level of exemplars from Appendix B; however, there is no evidence of method.
 I: Text Selection 2.
-Quality of Texts (Non-Negotiable) No While literary texts are of the appropriate complexity level, there is no building of knowledge across units or the year.
+Quality of Texts (Non-Negotiable) No While literary texts are of the appropriate complexity level, there in building of knowledge across units or the year.
 3. Range and Volume of Texts No There is no balance between literary and informational sources.
 II: Foundational Skills 4.
 Foundational Skills (Non-Negotiable) III.
-Tout Dependent Questions and Tools 5.
+Taut Danandant Quartians and Table 5.
 Text-Dependent Questions (Non-Negotiable) No There are few text dependent questions embedded in the text resources.
 III: Text-Dependent Questions and Tasks 6.
 Assessment No Assessment is limited and usually focuses on information gained from lecture rather than actual engagement with the text.
 IV: Scaffolding and Support 7.
 Scaffolding and Support No There are no supports or scaffolds built into the actual instruction with the text.
 V: Writing to Sources and Research 8.
 Writing to Sources No Writing prompts are often skill based and do not require students to analyze sources or claims.
 VI: Speaking and Listening 9.
-Speaking and Listening No There are no speaking and listening components to the curriculum.
-VII: Language 10.
-Language No Grammar lessons do not align to the standards for the grade band.
-FINAL DECISION FOR THIS MATERIAL: Tier III, Not representing quality
+Speaking and Listening No There are no speaking and listening components to the curriculum VII: Language 10.
+Language No Grammar lessons do not align to the standards for the grade band